Lucky3028/spigot-Docker/README.md

 # spigot-Docker

-This repository will help you to configure Minecraft Spigot server on Docker.
+This repository will help you to configure Minecraft JE Spigot server on Docker.

 ## Description